Urban and Industrial Air Quality

 is generated automatically every day based on detailed prognostioc (numerical) weather forecasts

-(using the MM5 nested grid meteorological model system)
+MM5 nested grid meteorological model system

-and dynamic emission modeling, feeding a
+for dynamic downscaling) and dynamic emission modeling, feeding a

 3D nested grid model system (CAMx) which includes